| |

 3. | Sustainable Tourism- A Prerequisite of Sustainable Development This article will provide a brief overview about the historical background, importance, concepts, principles and general debates about sustainable tourism.

-Sustainable tourism is one of the pre-requisites of achieving sustainable development. the concept of tourism ...
+Sustainable tourism is one of the pre-requisites of achieving sustainable development. the concept of tourism with sustainability and development gets ...

 | |